Badr (satellite)

 Badr was a series of satellites operated by Pakistan.

+History

 The first satellite, Badr-1, was launched in July 1990.
 It was the first SUPARCO-engineered object to orbit the Earth.
 That launch took place on July 16, 1990, as part of the International Frequency Registration Bureau.
 The Urdu word "Badr" literally means "Full Moon," and its launch vehicle was the Chinese Long March 2E space rocket.

 The Badr series consisted of two satellites, both developed by SUPARCO.
 Badr-1 successfully completed its designated life.
 Badr-B was the second spacecraft and the first Earth observation satellite launched by Pakistan.
 It was placed into Sun-synchronous orbit on December 10, 2001, at 5:19 PM UTC.

 The Badr program was decommissioned in 2012 after Badr-B completed its mission successfully.
 The Pakistan Remote Sensing Satellite has replaced the Badr program since 2018.